ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 It creates a very simple 3D scene and shows how to use camera controller and do some hit testing.

 But it does not demonstrate all the features of the engine.
 This will be done in the future versions of the project.

+The Ab4d.SharpEngine.Web library is going to implement all the features of the Ab4d.SharpEngine for desktop and mobile apps.
+Because it uses the same code (linked files), using the implemented features is the same as with a desktop version.

-Until then please use IntelliSense to check what classes are available and then use the samples for the desktop and mobile devices (https://github.com/ab4d/Ab4d.SharpEngine.Samples) and online help (https://www.ab4d.com/help/SharpEngine/html/R_Project_Ab4d_SharpEngine.htm).
+Therefore, for the full demonstration of the engine, please check the samples for the desktop and mobile devices (https://github.com/ab4d/Ab4d.SharpEngine.Samples) and online help (https://www.ab4d.com/help/SharpEngine/html/R_Project_Ab4d_SharpEngine.htm).

+To see what features are already implemented see the "Implementation details" below or use IntelliSense to see what classes are available.

 ### Implementation details and roadmap